Update 15 June: Our grand opening celebrations are going ahead!

 Project Background

-As part of our commitment to providing passive recreation opportunities to our growing community, we are proposing a $4.7 million upgrade to Charles Heath Reserve located on Queens Road in Five Dock, proudly funded by the NSW Government in association with the City of Canada Bay.
-Located next to Five Dock Leisure Centre, the proposed upgrade will include a regional children’s playground, outdoor exercise station, public domain works such as barbecue facilities and picnic seating, landscaping improvements and works to the existing adjacent Five Dock Leisure Centre to build a café and new amenities to support these passive recreational facilities.
+As part of our commitment to providing passive recreation opportunities to our growing community, we are proposing a $5.72 million upgrade to Charles Heath Reserve located on Queens Road in Five Dock, proudly funded by the NSW Government in association with the City of Canada Bay.
+Located next to Five Dock Leisure Centre, the proposed upgrade will include a regional children’s playground, outdoor exercise station, public domain works such as barbecue facilities and picnic seating, landscaping improvements, and a new café and amenities building.

 In June 2020, we asked the community for feedback on the draft masterplan for the space and for ideas as to the types of play and fitness equipment which could be installed.
 Feedback has been used to develop a detailed design of the space, which can be viewed below.